 While I have been sewing for a long time, I am fairly new to sewing clothes.

 Becoming a Brand Ambassador for Rebecca Page, a company who offers beginner-friendly, and easy-to-use patterns, provided the opportunity I needed to push past my fears and excuses and dive into the world of making my own clothes.

 If fear of the unknown is holding you back from sewing your own clothes I want to help you.

-If you’ve been thinking about learning to sew but haven’t made the leap yet, check out my FREE online Starting to Sew class.
-It is self-paced so you can go through it at a speed that feels good to you.
+- If you’ve been thinking about learning to sew on a machine but haven’t made the leap yet, check out my FREE online Starting to Sew class.
+It’s self-paced so you can go through it at a speed that feels good to you.

 Whether you’re new to sewing or have been sewing for a while, hopefully, my experience with making the ladies Pippa Pants will help you decide if this is a pattern for you.

 My main goals are to support, empower, and inspire you to discover the joy of sewing.

 Need help or have questions on this project, pattern, or tutorial?
 Send me an email at email@example.com and we can work together to get it figured out!